MicrosoftDocs/win32/desktop-src/WinSock/renamed-functions-2.md

 ---
-Description: In two cases it was necessary to rename functions that are used in Berkeley Sockets in order to avoid clashes with other Microsoft Windows API functions. ms.assetid: b53b1622-cba4-47e3-a371-b3186de6d61b
+description: In two cases it was necessary to rename functions that are used in Berkeley Sockets in order to avoid clashes with other Microsoft Windows API functions. ms.assetid: b53b1622-cba4-47e3-a371-b3186de6d61b
 title: Renamed Functions
 ms.topic: article